Re-storying with Acrylic and Word

-As part of our first annual Celebrating Coyotes Week and National Coyote Day tribute series, we are honoured to share a special artistic duo installation featuring a gifted acrylic painting by Dr. Shelley Alexander, to accompany the personal reflection by author Janice Rider.
+As part of our very first annual Celebrating Coyotes Week and National Coyote Day Tribute series, we are honoured to share a special artistic duo installation featuring a gifted acrylic painting by Dr. Shelley Alexander, and the accompanying personal reflection by Janice Rider.

 This kickoff day brings together art, story, and lived experience reminding us that understanding wildlife is not only about science, but also about how we see, feel, and tell the stories of the animals who live beside us.
 Through brush and story, this installation reflects the spirit of nature literacy.
 Learning with both knowledge and empathy and honours the coyote as a resilient and essential part of the biodiversity we share.